Alberni Clayoquot

 19-25

-Young adults are entering the work force, pursuing post-secondary education, moving out on their own and venture into the adult world.
+Young adults are entering the work force, pursuing post-secondary education, moving out on their own and venturing into the adult world.

 • Access to education and employment